Centex RV Rentals

 Once your trailer is stable, it’s time to hook up utilities if you’re at a campsite with hookups:

 • Water Connection: Connect your drinking-safe hose to the trailer’s fresh water inlet and the campground’s water source.
-Our water hoses also include a pressure regulator to prevent damage from high water pressure and a in line water filter.
+Our water hoses also include a pressure regulator to prevent damage from high water pressure and an inline water filter.

 • Electricity Connection: Connect your trailer’s power cord to the campsite’s electrical pedestal.
 Ensure the breaker is off before plugging in, and flip it back on once connected.